bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is the difference between <code>var x int = 2</code> and <code>x := 2</code>?</summary><br><b>

-The result is the same, a variable with the variable 2.
+The result is the same, a variable with the value 2.

 with <code>var x int = 2</code> we are setting the variable type to integer while with <code>x := 2</code> we are letting Go figure out by itself the type.
 </b></details>